open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The Span interface MUST provide:
 - An API to record a single `Link` where the `Link` properties are passed as arguments.
 This MAY be called `AddLink`.
-- An API to record a single `Link` whose attributes are lazily accessed.
+- An API to record a single `Link` whose attributes or attribute values are lazily constructed, with the intention of avoiding unnecessary work if a link is unused.
 If the language supports overloads then this SHOULD be called `AddLink` otherwise `AddLazyLink` MAY be considered.
-A lazy `Link` SHOULD be implemented in a way that is as memory efficient as possible for a given language.
-Possible implementations include providing a `Link` interface, a concrete `Link` definition, or a function that returns a `Link` instance.
-When providing a function that returns a `Link` it SHOULD be named `LinkFormatter`.
+In some languages, it might be easier to defer `Link` or attribute creation entirely by providing a wrapping class or function that returns a `Link` or formatted attributes.
+When providing a wrapping class or function it SHOULD be named `LinkFormatter`.

 Links SHOULD preserve the order in which they're set.